carlosnw/littothings/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 * Hashtag-based Instagram feed to show pictures by Instagram hashtag
 * Profile-based Instagram feed to show pictures by Instagram profiles
 * Instagram video visualization
-* Shortcode to publish Instagram feed with carousel and grid visualization
+* Instagram Carousel feed and Instagram Grid feed to add with Shortcode
-* Shortcode button in the editor
+* Shortcode button in the editor page and post
 * Widget for sidebars to publish Instagram feed with carousel and grid visualization

 * Pictures Transition for carousel: one picture / more pictures at a time